miguch/lftpy/command-doc.md

 7. server->client: `WAITING filename`
 returns when the server is ready to receive the file

-8. server->client: `SENDING filename`
-returns when the server is ready to send the file to client

 9. client<->server: `SIZE filesize`
 Send this command before sending file, indicating the size of the file.

-10. client<->server: `DONE`
+10. client->server: `DONE`
-Returns this command when a file has been completely sent.
+The server will send this command when an action has been completed.